trungqudinh/file-storage/README.md

 ### Server

 - Create the *data/* directory with same level of the binary file.
+Anh not to place an SSL Keychain file in the place to call the command.

 To run the server we use:

   > ./build/server <PORT> <FILE_STORING_PATH> <DATABASE_FILE_NAME>